 1. they either say the job that they are applying for, or

 2. they mention a job that is unrealistic or totally unrelated to the job description to which they are applying.

-When you are asked about your dream job, it's important that you put the emphasis on the challenges and type of work environment you are looking for rather than any specific job, and that you make your answer relevant and tailored to the position you’re applying for.
-There are two reasons why interviewers ask the question "What is your dream job?"
+When you are asked about your dream job, it's important that you put the emphasis on the challenges and type of work environment you are looking for rather than any specific job, and that you make your answer relevant and tailored to the position you're applying for.
+There are two reasons why interviewers ask this question.

 Firstly, to get an idea of your passions, values and motivations as an employee.
 Will you be satisfied with the position if you got the job offer.
 Secondly, the prospective employer is trying to figure out if you have the skills necessary to do the job.